Inpatient Rehab for Veterans

 • Life skills.

-• Medication-assisted therapy (MAT).
+• Medication-assisted treatment (MAT).

-Are Inpatient Programs Specialized for Veterans?
+Are There Inpatient Programs Specialized for Veterans?

-Some inpatient rehabs have programs that specialize in Veteran-specific care.
 The treatment staff in these programs are trained in best practices for treating Veterans and maintain a supportive atmosphere to build trust and acceptance.
-In early recovery, treatment focuses heavily on understanding personal life events and one’s responses to those events.
-Your story will help you and your treatment team develop an appropriate, safe plan for change, and to prepare a routine for when you go home.
+In early recovery, the focus is on understanding personal life events and how you’ve responded to them over time.
+Your story will help you and your treatment team develop an appropriate, safe plan for change and prepare a routine for when you go home.

-Veteran addiction rehab programs may focus on treating co-occurring mental health disorders that commonly afflict combat Veterans and homeless Veterans.
-Often, substance abuse is connected with a traumatic event that leaves a person with lingering feelings (e.g., guilt, shame, anger, hopelessness) that negatively impact mental health.
-Mental health disorders like PTSD, depression, and anxiety disorders are important to treat alongside substance use disorders as these are shown to be closely linked.
+Mental health disorders like PTSD, depression, and anxiety disorders are important to treat alongside substance use disorders, as these are shown to be closely linked.

 • Every Veteran receives a psychosocial assessment as well as a history and physical soon after admission, ensuring any comorbid conditions are identified and treated appropriately.